teledyne-e2v/ModuleControl-RB5/README.md

 # Release Notes
+- add compatibility with TMP451-Q1
-2.3: fixed-focus compatibility + temperature sensor
+- fixed-focus compatibility + temperature sensor (NCT72)
-2.2: add multifocus
+- add multifocus
-2.1: correct some gst commands
+- correct some gst commands

-# Installation
+# Compilation
 IMPORTANT: make sure the time clock and date are correct in the Jetson before any compilation

 	sudo apt update